Common Non-Cognitive Symptoms of Alzheimer’s

 Seniors with advanced Alzheimer’s may lash out at caregivers with curses, threats, insults, and acts of physical aggression, such as hitting or biting.
 Aggressive behavior usually results when someone with Alzheimer’s feels frustrated by his or her present circumstances, has difficulty communicating personal needs, or feels uncomfortable.

-For reliable Alzheimer’s care, Florence families can turn to Assisting Hands Home Care.
+For reliable Alzheimer’s care, Northern Kentucky families can turn to Assisting Hands Home Care.
 We are a leading provider of professional memory care designed to help seniors maintain a higher quality of life.
 In addition to Alzheimer’s care, we also provide comprehensive dementia, Parkinson’s, and stroke care.
 Our compassionate and dedicated caregivers can meet all of your Alzheimer’s care needs.
 Trust Assisting Hands Home Care of Northern Kentucky to provide high-quality professional care for your loved one.
-Call one of our friendly Care Managers today at (859) 328-2656.
+Call one of our friendly Care Managers today at (859) 328-2656